¨I’d rather go by bus.¨

 - Eat at restaurants and attend events that are bland, cliched, and do not reflect their destination.

-I never considered traditional group travel experiences as a wrong way to travel, However, I harbored some of the prejudices against group travel enumerated above.
-These prejudices led me to believe that volunteering and learning vacations were the only way you could authentically experience another country.
+I never considered traditional group travel experiences the wrong way to travel; however, I harbored some prejudices against group travel enumerated above.
+These prejudices led me to believe that volunteering and learning vacations were the only way to experience another country authentically.

 Benefits of Group Tours and Cruises

-Then I did some research and found that the myths noted about group tours and cruises were no longer valid.
-With so much travel information and options a mouse click away, tour companies and cruise ships have had to change by:
+Then I researched and found that the myths noted about group tours and cruises were no longer valid.
+With so much travel information and options a mouse click away, group travel companies and cruise lines have had to change by:

-- Becoming more involved in the real lives and cultures of people in their destination; and
+- Becoming more involved in the real lives and cultures of people in their destination.

 - Offering itineraries that visit fewer sights for more extended periods, with less travel between destinations than previously.